 Live Slot Etiquette – What Not To Do On A Casino Floor

 The offline casino environment has certain rules and traditions that keep things ordered and friendly.
-By obeying sensible casino etiquette, every slot player can have a more enjoyable experience during the night.
+By obeying sensible casino etiquette, every player can have a more enjoyable experience.

-Avoid Distractions and Concentrate on the Slots Play
+Avoid Distractions & Concentrate on the Slots Play

-Casinos can be loud and distracting places.
-And when you want to focus on your slots play, it’s easy to lose concentration.
+Casinos can be loud and distracting, making it easy to lose concentration.

 New slots players in a land-based casino might be forgiven for thinking that they're easy to play.
 However, most video slots require careful thought, and slot tournaments are among the most fiercely contested casino competitions.

-And leave the cellphone in your pocket.
-Not all of your fellow players want you to film their big wins and put them up on social media.
+- Leave the cellphone in your pocket.
+Not all your fellow players want you to film their big wins and post them on social media.

 Be Courteous When Reserving Slot Machines

 Many casinos let you reserve a slot game if you want to take a quick bathroom break.
-Simply ask for a Reserve sign from the slots manager or slot attendant and rest it on the machine while you leave the floor.
+Ask a slots manager or attendant for a "Reserve" sign, then rest it on the machine as you leave the floor.

-One of the main things to look out for when choosing a slot to play is any sign that a machine has been reserved by another player.
+Look out for a sign that a machine has been reserved by another player.
 Look for a dedicated “Reserve” sign, or a player’s card still in the machine.
 Some players leave coats or stools resting on the slot to indicate they’re still playing.

 Always be courteous to fellow players when you take a break.
 Only reserve your seat for 10 minutes at a time.
-And if someone takes your seat while you’re gone, use good manners and avoid arguments on the casino floor.
+If someone takes your seat while you’re gone, use good manners and avoid arguments on the casino floor.

 Don’t Lurk Around Your Favorite Slots